tiarno/reachtim/content/articles/statrep_univ.md

     \def\SRmacropath{/folders/myshortcuts/mydocs/statrep_macros.sas}
     \begin{document}

-That ``\SRrootdir`` variable is necessary so that when SAS runs the generated program it can write the outputs where LaTeX expects them to be.
+This document preamble performs the following functions:
+1. Specifies that the document use the `article` class.
+2. Loads the `geometry` package and specifies 1 inch margins on all sides.
+3. Loads the `statrep` package and specifies that outputs can include color.
+4. Defines the `\SRrootdir` path (the path to the working directory) as the shared folder you created in the previous steps.
+5. Defines the `\SRmacropath` that contains the full path and file name of the `statrep_macros.sas` file that is part of the **StatRep** package.
+This example shows that it is in the same directory as the LaTeX file, but you can put the macros anywhere you like, as long as SAS can find the file (that is, the macros are in a shared folder)

+With this preamble, you can start writing your content; when **StatRep** automatically generates the SAS program to create your output, the paths you have defined here are used so SAS can find the macros it needs and so it can write the requested outputs to your working directory.

+From this point on, you use **StatRep** just as you would normally.
+Complete details are given in the *User's Guide*, which is bundled with the download.

+Briefly, you perform four steps to create your final PDF that contains your data, code, output, and analysis:

+1. Write your LaTeX document using custom markup from the **StatRep** package.
+2. Compile the document with pdfLaTeX; this step generates a SAS program to capture the output needed in your document.
+3. Run that generated SAS program to produce the output.
+4. Recompile the document with pdfLaTeX; now your code and output appear in the final PDF document.

 ### Caveats {: .article-title}

-1. x commands don't work
-2. sas/graph isn't available
+Some things are different when you have a web-based interface and some SAS products are not available in the free (for non-commercial use) SAS University Edition.

+- Shell commands (`x` commands) are not available.
+- Base SAS, SAS/STAT, SAS/IML and SAS/ACCESS products are available; other SAS products are not loaded in the SAS University Edition.
-3. three directories are created each time you execute the SAS program (lst, pgn, tex)
+- Three subdirectories are created and wiped clean each time you execute the SAS program (`lst`, `png`, `tex`).
+Make sure you never put your own files in these subdirectories because they are automatically removed when you execute your SAS program.

 ### Summary {: .article-title}

-It's pretty damn cool.
+The **StatRep** system enables you to create dynamic documents with SAS and LaTeX.
+With the latest release, you can use it with SAS Studio and SAS University Edition, but there are a few extra steps you must take to set things up; with a web-based interface, there is no concept of a "current directory".

+By defining the working directory as a shared folder and the defining the location of the **StatRep** macros, you can use SAS Studio and SAS University Edition to create reports with reproducible results and share it with others.

 Leave a comment!

-make new dir, put tex file
-add defs to tex file (or statrep.cfg):
-SRrootdir (/folders/myshortcuts/dirname, SRmacropath, same pattern or not). in terminal, pdflatex texfile

-note difference in /folders/myfolders/dirname and /folders/myshortcuts/dirname

-make new shared folder of new dir, select automount on the VM start sas and sas studio open statrep_tagsets.sas in the shared folder, run open texfile_SR.sas in the shared folder, run.

-back to terminal, pdflatex texfile twice, open pdf.

 ### Save the StatRep Tagset Permanently {: .article-title}

 If you prefer, instead of the ODS Listing output, you can generate LaTeX output with the **StatRep** ODS tagset.
 You generate the tagset when you run the included program `statrep_tagset.sas`.
-You can generate the tagset each time you need to generate output and it is available in the WORK library.
+You can generate the tagset each time you need to generate output and it is available in the WORK library during the current SAS session.

-If you'd rather not have to run the file `statrep_tagset.sas` every time you need to generate your output, you can save the tagset in a permanent location.
+That is all you need to do, but if you'd rather not have to run the file `statrep_tagset.sas` every time you want to generate your output, you can save the tagset in a permanent location.

 Add the following code block at the beginning of the file `statrep_tagset.sas`.
 When you run the program, the generated ODS tagset is saved in the directory `mytemplates` and you do not need to run it again.